Home > Poetry > Masterpiece

 AGNI 91 Journeys Nature Relationships

 Lisa Lewis’s books include The Unbeliever (Brittingham Prize), Silent Treatment (National Poetry Series), Vivisect (New Issues Press), Burned House with Swimming Pool (American Poetry Journal Prize, Dream Horse Press), The Body Double (Georgetown Review Press), and Taxonomy of the Missing (The Word Works).
 A chapbook titled Story Box was also published as winner of the Poetry West Chapbook Contest.
 Her work has appeared in Kenyon Review, New England Review, AGNI, Third Coast, American Literary Review, Fence, The Best American Poetry, and elsewhere.
 She has also won awards from The American Poetry Review and The Missouri Review, a Pushcart Prize, and an NEA Fellowship.
-She directs the creative writing program at Oklahoma State University and serves as editor-in-chief of Cimarron Review. (updated 10/2020)
+She teaches in the creative writing program at Oklahoma State University and serves as editor-in-chief of Cimarron Review. (updated 04/2024)

 Back to top